Guest Post by Stew MacInnes of Maximus Extreme Living Solutions

 My name is Stew MacInnes, I am the owner of Maximus Extreme Living Solutions, based out of Ogden, Utah.

-I have worked for more than twenty one years in the real estate industry as a Principal Real Estate Broker and the Branch New Homes director for (at that particular time) the second largest Coldwell Banker franchise in the United States.
+My company manufactures self-contained living units, which in lay terms would probably best be described as eco-friendly, tiny homes that are on massive amounts of steroids!
+My work history and background would have probably suggested that I ultimately would not have ended up in this role as an owner of a manufacturing company.
+I have worked for more than twenty-one years in the real estate industry as a Principal Real Estate Broker and the Branch New Homes director for (at that particular time) the second-largest Coldwell Banker franchise in the United States.

 I encourage you to read the rest of Stew’s article and look over the rest of the photos below:

 I have conducted literally hundreds of pre-qualification and needs assessment interviews with customers and clients over the past two decades.
 The interviews that I conducted with customers and clients focused on three primary areas; needs, wants and location which were filtered against the following three guiding reality checks… their imagination, their pocket-book and the laws of physics.

 I learned that the first three areas were rarely in sync with the latter three areas; but once they (the customer or client) were able to sync or merge their own internal thoughts, the ultimate result usually turned out really well.
 My background is only relevant to this story because it helps to frame how I have approached the design process and formation of Maximus Extreme Living Solutions.

 Fast forward from the two decades of real estate pre-qualification interviews, to multiple field interviews of workers that were/are involved in the exploration and extraction of domestic energy.
 I used the same basic interview techniques to conduct the field interviews in order to help me formulate the direction I was going to take Maximus Extreme Living Solutions.